2 teens charged in Old Town robberies

 CHICAGO (WLS) --Two teenagers have been charged in two armed robberies in the Old Town neighborhood last month.

-Police said the teens approached a 40-year-old woman and struck her elbow from behind and took her phone committed two robberies at about 7:00 p.m. on May 23 in the 1300-block of North Wells Street.
+Police said the teens approached a 40-year-old woman and struck her elbow from behind and took her phone at about 7:00 p.m. on May 23 in the 1300-block of North Wells Street.

 Minutes later, police said they approached a 26-year-old woman in the 1400-block of North Orleans Street and stole her watch as one suspect displayed a handgun.